Here's an easy-reference guide to Disney Cruise Line's alcohol policy:

 Bringing alcohol onboard at embarkation: Passengers (21 years of age and older) may bring onboard two bottles of unopened wine or Champagne (no larger than 750 ml) or six beers (no larger than 12 ounces) on embarkation day.
 The alcohol must be hand-carried in a day bag and/or carry-on luggage.
 Any alcohol brought on in excess of that amount or that's found in checked luggage will be taken and stored until the end of the sailing.

-Bringing wine or Champagne onboard: A $20 corkage fee per bottle is charged for consumption in the main dining rooms, Palo or Remy.
-Passengers may not bring their personal beverages into any other venue, including public decks.
+A $25 corkage fee per wine or Champagne bottle is charged for consumption in the dining rooms.
+Passengers may not bring their personal beverages into any lounge or other public area.

-The captain's cocktail party, which is open to all passengers on formal night, provides complimentary drinks.
+The captain's reception, which is open to all passengers on formal nights (seven-night cruises and longer), provides complimentary drinks.

 With sports bars (like Pub 687 on Disney Dream) and Irish- and British-styled pubs (including O'Gills Pub on Disney Magic and Disney Fantasy), piano bars (like Keys on Disney Magic and Cadillac on Disney Wonder) and Champagne bars (try Pink on Disney Dream), there are plenty of options onboard to relax with a glass in hand.

 Updated October 10, 2019